fglmobile/javascript-standards/README.md

 ## Whitespace

-  - Lines should be less than 80 columns (characters), and definitely no more than 100 columns.
+  - Try to keep lines at less than 80 columns (characters) and if possible no more than 100 columns.

   - Block braces `{ }` should begin on the same line as the keyword initiating the block.